BaumGuard/qthres/README.md

 # qthres<br />

 With this small commandline tool written in java you can resolve a maidenhead locator and calculate the distance to it from your QTH.
 You can also enter a callsign and qthres will resolve its locator from qrzcq.com.
-Furthermore, qthres also has the ability to show the position and the distance of your locator/callsign on a map.<br />
+Furthermore, qthres also has the ability to show the position and the distance of your locator/callsign on a map.
+There is also the possibility to convert coordinates into a locator.<br />
 <br />
 <br />
 **Dependencies**<br />